 Privacy Policy

-Sorrel is an iOS app that helps you plan meals and generate recipes using AI.
+Sorrel is an iOS app that helps you collect recipes, plan the week's meals, and produce a grocery list.
 This policy explains what we collect, what we do with it, and what we don’t do.
 It’s written in plain language because it should be possible to read.

 Who runs Sorrel